- RSS 15 years of collaboration between Lithuania and Wallonia celebrated at Flagey Added2017.12.18 Cultural diplomacy »

 In terms of trade, Belgium is Lithauania’s tenth largest economic partner.
 Active business contacts are maintained with the Flemish Region.
 The ports of Klaipėda and Antwerp have also established business ties.
 Universities are implementing joint projects in life sciences.
 Klaipėdos Nafta signed a memorandum of understanding with Belgium’s Fluxys to collaborate on the development of LNG projects and infrastructure.
 Special grants are paid by the Walloon Region to Lithuanian French-language students and lecturers

-Lithuanian MFA statement regarding poisoning case in the United Kingdom
+Lithuanian MFA statement regarding actions in Syria

 Speeches, Statements »